anushkawakankar/MNIST-classification-with-CNN/README.md

 You can modify the model architecture, hyperparameters, or training process by editing the relevant sections in the script.

-## Contributing

-Contributions, issues, and feature requests are welcome.
-Feel free to check [issues page](https://github.com/yourusername/mnist-cnn/issues) if you want to contribute.

 ## Author

 Anushka Wakankar